pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## 🛠️2 Create custom table of type aux in desired workspace

 To create a custom `auxiliary table` check the below template.
 Depending your data source and your planned transformations you may want to adjust the table schema and columns accordingly.
 The `RawData` column is a string type and will hold the raw data from the Event Hub.
-If not sure about schema, you can also adjust it later in the Azure portal after the table is created.
+If not sure about the schema during creation time, you can also adjust that afterwards in Azure portal or via api.

 > Keep the below reserved columns in mind and remember that KQL is case-sensitive when it comes to functions, tables, columns, operators, and keywords.
 {: .prompt-info}